cscart/docs/developer_guide/addons/marketplace/git_delivery.rst

 5. Once the webhook is processed, the package will appear on the **Product packages** tab of the add-on editing page in the Marketplace.

 6. By default, the package is *Disabled*, i.e. unavailable to customers.
-That way you can :doc:`test the package <addon_upgrade>` before release.
+That way you can :ref:`test the package <test-addon-package>` before release.
 Once you’re ready to distribute the package, change its status to *Active*:

 .. image:: img/package_status.png
 	:align: center